 The ‘Tardis Team’ in the upcoming Demons of the Punjab (Image Credit: BBC)

-Demons Of The Punjab, an episode to be aired later in the series, will lead the Doctor and her companions to India in 1947, during the time of Partition.
+Demons Of The Punjab, part of the latest series, leads the Doctor and her companions to India in 1947, during the time of Partition.
 Partition in 1947 saw the nation divided into what we now know as Pakistan and India and will likely raise questions about British rule in the region during the early 20th century.
 Many human rights atrocities, such as the infamous Amritsar Massacre where hundreds of unarmed demonstrators were killed, were carried out and it’s vital we don’t forget about them.

 Doctor Who is doing what it has always done.
 Present its audience with great storylines that are simultaneously entertaining and informative.

-The trailer released for the episode suggests that Yaz will be able to meet her grandmother at a young age, calling into question the long-lasting effects of historical events.
+The episode sees Yaz being able to meet her grandmother at a young age, calling into question the long-lasting effects of historical events.
 Most young people in the UK will not get a chance to learn about Britain’s rule in India unless they study History at A-Level.
-This forthcoming episode might be the only way for them to learn about it.
+This episode might be the only way for them to learn about it.